What Is Lewy Body Dementia?

 LBD affects more than 1 million individuals in the United States.
 LBD typically begins at age 50 or older, although sometimes younger people have it.
 LBD appears to affect slightly more men than women.

-In the early stages of LBD, usually before a diagnosis is made, symptoms can be mild, and people can function fairly normally.
-As the disease advances, people with LBD require more and more help due to a decline in thinking and movement abilities.
-In the later stages of the disease, they may depend entirely on others for assistance and care.
+In the early stages of LBD, symptoms can be mild, and people can function fairly normally.
+As the disease advances, people with LBD require more help due to a decline in thinking and movement abilities.
+In the later stages of the disease, they often depend entirely on others for assistance and care.

 Some LBD symptoms may respond to treatment for a period of time.
 Currently, there is no cure for the disease.
 Research is improving our understanding of this challenging condition, and advances in science may one day lead to better diagnosis, improved care, and new treatments.